compusciencing/compusciencing.github.io/_posts/2020-05-07-report-deep-sea-robotics.md

 # Conclusion and Future Work

-The engineering goals set out at the beginning of this study comprised of designing a robot that can withstand deep sea conditions and navigate the waters.
+The engineering goals set out at the beginning of this study included designing a robot that can withstand deep sea conditions and navigate the waters.
 The final prototype, Prototype 2, achieves these goals:

 1. Prototype 2 does not crush 2000 meters under the sea surface or 200 atmospheres of pressure.
 I define the deep sea as below 200 meters (Walker, n.d.).
 2. Prototype 2 can navigate the waters using an Xbox 360 controller and the command line.